- Oops!Something went wrong.Please try again later.

-With a market capitalization of US$263m, Howard Bancorp is a small cap stock, so it might not be well known by many institutional investors.
-Taking a look at our data on the ownership groups (below), it's seems that institutional investors have bought into the company.
-Let's delve deeper into each type of owner, to discover more about HBMD.
+Howard Bancorp is not a large company by global standards.
+It has a market capitalization of US$310m, which means it wouldn't have the attention of many institutional investors.
+Taking a look at our data on the ownership groups (below), it seems that institutional investors have bought into the company.
+We can zoom in on the different ownership groups, to learn more about Howard Bancorp.

 What Does The Institutional Ownership Tell Us About Howard Bancorp?

 Howard Bancorp already has institutions on the share registry.
-Indeed, they own 63% of the company.
+Indeed, they own a respectable stake in the company.
 This implies the analysts working for those institutions have looked at the stock and they like it.
 But just like anyone else, they could be wrong.
-When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
-When such a trade goes wrong, multiple parties may compete to sell stock fast.
-This risk is higher in a company without a history of growth.
-You can see Howard Bancorp's historic earnings and revenue, below, but keep in mind there's always more to the story.
+It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
+So it is worth checking the past earnings trajectory of Howard Bancorp, (below).
+Of course, keep in mind that there are other factors to consider, too.

 Insider Ownership Of Howard Bancorp

-Shareholders would probably be interested to learn that insiders own shares in Howard Bancorp, Inc..
-As individuals, the insiders collectively own US$14m worth of the US$263m company.
-This shows at least some alignment.
-You can click here to see if those insiders have been buying or selling.
+We can see that insiders own shares in Howard Bancorp, Inc..
+As individuals, the insiders collectively own US$18m worth of the US$310m company.
+Some would say this shows alignment of interests between shareholders and the board.
+But it might be worth checking if those insiders have been selling.

 General Public Ownership

-With a 15% ownership, the general public have some degree of sway over HBMD.
+The general public, with a 20% stake in the company, will not easily be ignored.
 While this size of ownership may not be enough to sway a policy decision in their favour, they can still make a collective impact on company policies.

 Private Equity Ownership

-With an ownership of 17%, private equity firms are in a position to play a role in shaping corporate strategy with a focus on value creation.
+Private equity firms hold a 19% stake in Howard Bancorp.
+This suggests they can be influential in key policy decisions.
 Some might like this, because private equity are sometimes activists who hold management accountable.
 But other times, private equity is selling out, having taking the company public.